kaityo256/mc/pbc_test/README.md

 ## Summary

-I want to check the efficient implementation of the periodic boundary condition (PBC).
+I investigated the efficient implementation of the periodic boundary condition.

 ## Benchmark results